 The Arches, right across from Puerto Vallarta's main square, have been used in most of PV's promotional touristic material over the years, so it was a terrible loss when they were dragged away into the sea by the strong Kenna Hurricane storm surge on October 2002.
 Even though the hurricane didn't hit the city directly, it sent 5-meter waves crashing onto the Malecon.

-A replica was placed there by artist and sculptor Martín Distancia and his assistants, Manuel Palos, and Martín Yépez in December of that same year.
-The position of the arches has changed a little bit due to the modifications and renovations suffered by the Malecon in 2011, if you compare old photos with the new ones, you'll notice it.
+A replica was placed there by artist and sculptor Martín Distancia and his assistants, Manuel Palos, and Martín Yépez in December of that same year, 2002.
+The position of the arches has changed a little bit due to the modifications and renovations suffered by the Malecon in 2011, if you compare old photos with the new ones, you'll notice the modification.